Andrew D. Martin

 Andrew D. Martin (born July 25, 1972) is an American political scientist, currently serving as the 15th chancellor of Washington University in St. Louis since June 2019.
 He served as dean of the College of Literature, Science, and the Arts at the University of Michigan from 2014 to 2018.

-Early life and education

-Martin was raised alongside his two brothers in Lafayette, Indiana, where he attended Hershey Elementary School, East Tipp Middle School, and William Henry Harrison High School.

-Martin received a Bachelor of Arts from the College of William & Mary in mathematics and government in 1994 and a PhD in political science from Washington University in St. Louis in 1998.

 Career

-Martin served as an assistant professor at the Department of Political Science in the State University of New York at Stony Brook from 1998 to 2000.

-Martin returned to WashU as a member of the political science faculty in 2000, two years after earning his PhD there.
-In 2006, he joined the faculty of the School of Law, where he played a key role in the launch of the Center for Empirical Research in the Law, serving as its founding director from 2006 to 2014.
-He served as chair of the Department of Political Science from 2007 to 2011 and as vice dean of the Washington University School of Law from 2012 to 2014.
-In 2013, Martin was installed as the Charles Nagel Chair of Constitutional Law and Political Science.

 From 2014 to 2018, Martin served as dean of the College of Literature, Science, and the Arts at the University of Michigan.

 Washington University in St. Louis

 Martin was appointed WashU's 15th chancellor by the university's board of trustees on July 14, 2018.
 He started his full-time service as Chancellor-elect on January 1, 2019, and as Chancellor on June 1, 2019.

 At his 2019 inauguration, Martin introduced the WashU Pledge, a financial support offering to some eligible Missouri and southern Illinois students.
 In 2021, he launched the $1 billion Gateway to Success initiative.
 In 2023, the university adopted a no-loan policy, replacing federal loans with scholarships and grants starting in fall 2024.

 In February 2019, Martin announced the creation of the Center for the Study of Race, Ethnicity, and Equity, which was launched in August 2020.

 During Martin's tenure as chancellor, Washington University responded to COVID-19 by initiating a campus shutdown and remote operations earlier than local mandates.
 The university delayed the start of the 2020 fall and 2021 spring terms, reinstated retirement and salary programs, and developed a scalable saliva-based diagnostic test at the School of Medicine.

 In 2024, Martin started a local engagement campaign "In St. Louis, for St. Louis", extended local offerings through the School of Continuing and Professional Studies, and launched the St. Louis Confluence Collaborative.
 WashU's economic influence on the local areas in fiscal year 2024 was $8.8 billion.